kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

 Many Git commands appear to treat a branch as if it contains many commits.
 For example, `git rebase` appears to move "the whole branch" to another base.
-Under the hood, Git is computing on-the-fly the set of commits that are reachable from the branch but not from the branch's configured upstream, and then rebasing the computed set of commits.
+Under the hood, Git is computing on-the-fly the set of commits that are reachable from the branch but not from the branch’s configured upstream, and then rebasing the computed set of commits.
 The branch does not actually *contain* that set of commits, but we often think of it that way when performing operations.